MicrosoftDocs/cpp-docs/docs/mfc/reference/csemaphore-class.md

  The maximum usage count for the semaphore.
 Must be greater than 0.

  `pstrName`
  The name of the semaphore.
 Must be supplied if the semaphore will be accessed across process boundaries.
-If `NULL,` the object will be unnamed.
+If `NULL`, the object will be unnamed.
 If the name matches an existing semaphore, the constructor builds a new `CSemaphore` object which references the semaphore of that name.
 If the name matches an existing synchronization object that is not a semaphore, the construction will fail.

  *lpsaAttributes*
  Security attributes for the semaphore object.
 For a full description of this structure, see [SECURITY_ATTRIBUTES](http://msdn.microsoft.com/library/windows/desktop/aa379560) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].